 If Migraitan does not help relieve your migraine symptoms, you can check with your doctor or pharmacist if taking over the counter painkillers such as paracetamol, ibuprofen or aspirin can help.
 However, Migraitan should not be taken within 24 hours of taking ergotamine, dihydroergotamine, methysergide, or any other triptan-containing treatment such as zolmitriptan, almotriptan, eletriptan, frovatriptan, rizatriptan, or naratriptan.

 Migraitan is neither a preventative or a cure for migraines.
 You only use Migraitan to relieve the symptoms of a migraine as soon as it starts.

-Migraitan is considered to be a safe and effective treatment for the symptoms of migraine, but its effectiveness can differ from patient to patient.
-It is recommended that you organise a follow-up appointment with your doctor after beginning treatment to discuss its effectiveness and any side effects you may have experienced.
+Migraitan is a safe and effective treatment for migraines, but its effectiveness can vary between patients.
+You should organise a follow-up appointment with your doctor after using Migraitan to discuss its effectiveness and any side effects you may have experienced.

 The active ingredient in Migraitan is sumatriptan.

 The inactive ingredients in Migraitan are lactose monohydrate, hypromellose, microcrystalline cellulose, croscarmellose sodium, magnesium stearate, titanium dioxide (E171), triacetin, and red iron oxide (E172).

 While it is not common to have an allergic reaction to this medication, if you have previously had an allergic reaction to the active ingredient Sumatriptan or to sulfonamide antibiotics (eg. co-trimazole) or any of the other ingredients of this medicine, you should let your doctor know as this medication might not be suitable for you.